• Skip to primary navigation

 • Subscribe

-Spiced onions salad is the simplest way to dial up the flavors of your every day meal!
-In this recipe onions are thinly sliced and mixed with spices.
-This spicy-tangy condiment is vegan and comes together in 10 minutes.
-Make it, your family will love you for it 😊
+This lacha pyaaz or spiced Indian onion salad is a quick side dish to make and is the simplest way to dial up the flavors of your everyday meal!
+This spicy-tangy condiment is naturally plant based and comes together in 10 minutes.
+Make it, your family will love you for it 😊.

-Spiced onions salad served in a rpund wooden bolw with raw onions, lemon wedge and spices placed on the side.
+Indian style spiced onion salad is served in a round wooden bowl with some raw onions, a lemon wedge and spices placed on the side.

-Qn Indian meal is incomplete without a condiment or a relish - be it a pickle, salad or just some onion rings with a wedge of lime on the side.
+No Indian meal is complete without a condiment or a relish such as a pickle (like this quick pickled carrots!), a salad (such as this sprouts salad), or just some plain onions with a wedge of lime on the side.

 Jump to: